Cuban Hottie Cindy Prado Heats Things Up In An Impossibly Small Floral-Print Bikini

 Cindy Prado drew attention to her bombshell curves in the most recent addition to her Instagram feed.
 The January 26 update featured three images that saw her rocking the same sexy swimsuit.

-The model stood in the center of the frame in the first upload.
+The model stood in the center of the frame in the first shot.
 Cindy popped her hip to the side while playfully tugging at the bottom of her suit.
-Her head was tilted slightly to the side and her eyes were locked into the camera.
+Her head was tilted slightly to the side and her eyes were locked onto the camera's lens.
 Cindy stood straight up in photo number two, using her hands to adjust her suit.
-She stood in front of lush greenery with a single palm tree taking up a good portion of the frame.
+She stood in front of lush greenery, with a single palm tree taking up a good portion of the frame.
 A geotag in the update indicated that she was in St. Barths.

 Her stance was slightly altered in the third shot.
-Cindy appeared in front of an infinity-edge pool that overlooked sparkling ocean waves and a pastel sky.
-A single rock could also be seen in the vast body of the water.
+Cindy appeared in front of an infinity-edge pool which overlooked sparkling ocean waves and a pastel sky.

-In her caption, Cindy indicated that she was wearing a bikini from Luli Fama Official’s new collection.
-She wore a strapless top with a floral-print pattern that popped against the base of her tan.
-It had thin strings on the top and bottom that held its cups in place.
-The center of the suit was open and Cindy’s cleavage was in full view.
-At the top of each cup, the fabric was ruched.
+In her caption, Cindy indicated that she was wearing a bikini from Luli Fama Official's new collection.
+She wore a strapless top with a floral-print pattern that popped against her tan.
+It had thin straps on the top and bottom that held its cups in place.
+The center of the piece was open, leaving Cindy's cleavage in full view.
+At the top of each cup, the fabric was gathered.
 The neckline plunged low into her chest and teased even more of her bust.

-Cindy’s hair was worn down with a center part.
-It had a few loose waves that gave the look a sexy vibe.
-She layered a few necklaces on her collar which provided the perfect amount of bling to the beachside look.

-The model’s fans rewarded the trio of photos with more than 14,000 likes and 200-plus comments.
-Several fans raved over Cindy’s curves while many others used emoji to convey their feelings.
+The model's fans rewarded the trio of photos with more than 14,000 likes and 200-plus comments.
+Many of her admirers raved over Cindy's curves while others used emoji to convey their feelings.

 "Swimwear is really beautiful and you are always perfect," one follower complimented with a single red heart.